Renowned therapist and author Dr. Ian Kerner explains why understanding your script is so important to a healthy and happy sex life.

 Sex tells a story.
-In asking questions about the last time a couple had sex, a lot can be discerned.
+In asking questions about the last time a couple had sex, a lot can be learned.
 When did it take place?
 Where?
 How was it initiated?
 What was the progression?
 How did arousal increase?
 What sex positions were used?
 Who had an orgasm?
 Who didn’t?
 If the mattress could tell you what it felt, what would it say?
-Where did any problems manifest?

-In So, Tell Me About the Last Time You Had Sex: Laying Bare and Learning to Repair our Love Lives Dr. Kerner, author of several books on relationships and sexuality, including the bestseller She Comes First, offers an in-depth look at his process and provides couples the tools to investigate their own sex scripts.
-It’s a smart, compassionate guide packed with useful advice and insight.
+In So, Tell Me About the Last Time You Had Sex: Laying Bare and Learning to Repair our Love Lives, Dr. Kerner, author of several books on relationships and sexuality, including the bestseller She Comes First, offers an in-depth look at his process and provides couples the tools to investigate their sex scripts.

 Fatherly spoke to Dr. Kerner about sex scripts, opening a dialogue with your partner, and why “rigidity is the enemy of arousal.”

 Having open conversations about your sex life is important.
-Your book hinges on this fact.
-But ut can be difficult for couples or individuals to start conversations about this with each other, let alone a therapist like yourself.
+Your book makes this clear.
+But it can be difficult for couples or individuals to start conversations about this with each other, let alone a therapist like yourself.

-We’re all almost born vulnerable to shame around sex because, if you think about it, most of us are born into either sex-negative homes or homes where sex may be considered prohibitive, where sex may be shamed, where there may be very specific rules around sex, and so on.
-Many of us, too, grow up in sex avoidant homes, where, while sex might not be discussed negatively, it’s not discussed at all.
-This makes us all very vulnerable to the media and to cultural stereotypes and myths about sex.
+We’re all almost born vulnerable to shame around sex.
+If you think about it, most of us are born into either sex-negative homes or homes where sex may be considered prohibitive, where sex may be shamed, where there may be very specific rules around sex, and so on.
+Many of us, too, grow up in sex-avoidant homes, where, while sex might not be discussed negatively, it’s not discussed at all.
+This makes us all very vulnerable to the media and cultural stereotypes and myths about sex.

-One of its key elements is the notion of a sex script.
+One of the key points you discuss is the notion of a sex script.
 Why does a sex script matter?

 When patients come in and tell me about their sex problems, I always ask them to tell me about the last time they had sex.
 I’m asking them to describe a sexual event that recently happened because I want to understand not just their problem but how their problem occurs in action.
 I want to understand what sex looks like in action for them and where the problem is occurring in that action.

-I believe that every sexual event tells a story with a beginning middle and an end, and that there’s a sequence of interactions that occur over that process.
+I believe that every sexual event tells a story with a beginning middle and end and that there’s a sequence of interactions that occur over that process.
 Those interactions are physical, they’re psychological, they’re emotional.
-That series of interactions constitutes the sex script.
+That series of interactions constitute the sex script.